What's included in our literacy curriculum for 6–8

 Available digitally and in print, the student materials guide middle schoolers through complex texts and writing by engaging them with high quality narrative and informational texts; providing videos, audio supports, and digital experiences that capture their attention; and keeping all of their writing in one place with a personal writing journal.

 Print and digital

 Our programs are designed to support and complement one another.
 Learn more about our related programs.

-Amplify Reading is a personalized reading program that students can’t wait to pl...
+Amplify Reading is a personalized learning program that students cannot wait to...